guptad2/Celibrator/README.md

-# Original Coast Clothing Messenger Bot
+# CeleBot Messenger Bot

-Original Coast Clothing (OC) is a fictional clothing brand created to showcase key features of the Messenger Platform.
+CeleBot (OC) is a fictional clothing brand created to showcase key features of the Messenger Platform.
 OC leverages key features to deliver a great customer experience.
 Using this demo as inspiration, you can create a delightful messaging experience that leverages both automation and live customer support.
 We are also providing the open source code of the app and a guide to deploy the experience on your local environment or remote server.

 [Access the Messenger experience](https://m.me/OriginalCoastClothing?ref=GITHUB)